Graduate schemes guide 2022

 What if you don't like your graduate scheme or you don't get the one you applied for?

-Although graduate training schemes are the perfect option for many students, it's also important to remember that there are plenty of other opportunities that are open to you after university.
+Although graduate training schemes are the perfect option for many students, remember that there are plenty of other opportunities after university.

-In fact, we've got a whole guide dedicated to exploring the alternatives to graduate schemes here.
+In fact, we have a whole guide dedicated to exploring the alternatives to graduate schemes.

 Good luck with your applications, and don't forget to double (and triple!) check the deadlines.